 Platon Decorative Arts Museum (プラトン装飾美術館)

 The fundamental difference between the Platon Decorative Arts Museum and the other Western-style houses in Kitano Ijikan-gai is that this one is privately owned.
 Probably because of this, the staff welcoming you at the door are all in butler/maid costumes!
-This is how it would be like 100 years ago if you were visiting a wealthy friend (´▽`*).
+This is how it would be 100 years ago if you were visiting a wealthy friend (´▽`*).

 Click HERE to return to a list of attractions in Kitano Gaijinkan-gai.